kiralysanyi/simple-screenshare/Readme.md

 services:
   server:
     container_name: simple-screenshare
-    image: ghcr.io/kiralysanyi/simple-screenshare:testing # or :latest for a kinda stable version
+    image: ghcr.io/kiralysanyi/simple-screenshare:latest # or :testing for more recent but untested versions
     network_mode: host # yes, i dont like it, but needed because webrtc is allergic to nat
     restart: unless-stopped
     healthcheck: